MetaModels/attribute_levensthein/README.md

 Levensthein
 ===========

+The repository has a corrected name Levenshtein and can now be found under https://github.com/MetaModels/attribute_levenshtein.

 The levensthein attribute maintains an index of keywords across other attributes which can be searched using the levensthein algorithm.